 The guilt and shame over the interactions sent her into a tailspin and, combined with her existing depression, made it impossible for her to work in her high-level job, she said.
 She spoke to him about her “misperceived guilt over the interaction” in confession and he absolved her, she said.

 So Fr.
 C. John had before him an already vulnerable woman who came to him for spiritual help.
 He sexually assaulted her.
 Her subsequent “guilt and shame” added to her existing depression, making her unable to perform at her day job.
 Why she went back to him for confession—when he should have been on his knees, begging her forgiveness—I don’t know.
-But he took further advantage of her and allowed her to confess to him.“I went to confession, thinking I did something to tempt this holy man to cross boundaries,” she told the Washington Post.
+But he took further advantage of her and allowed her to confess to him.

 I want to vomit.
 Fr.
 C. John is a monster.